TanUkkii007/hbase-spark-odd-scan-behavior-reproducer/README.md

 # What is happing?

+Forget about it.
+It's all my mistake.
-HBaseRDD scan result is not equal to HBase scan when `scan.setStartRow` and `scan.setStopRow` are set.
+~~HBaseRDD scan result is not equal to HBase scan when `scan.setStartRow` and `scan.setStopRow` are set.~~

 # How to run